agdolla/castle-www-wireframes/README.md

 #### Chats

-- Shows the last thing someone said
+- Shows the last thing a user said.
 - Selecting the same group hides the sidebar to get back some real estate.

 #### Chat Window

-- Image the bottom right allows for emojis/stickers.
+- Imagine the bottom right allows for emojis/stickers.
 - Top right settings allow you to turn a chat into a group, delete the chat.
 - I'd like to be able to start a game session with a group.